-The Clean Water Act makes it unlawful for a person to add pollutants to a "water of the United States" (WOTUS) without a permit.
+The Clean Water Act (CWA) makes it unlawful for a person to add pollutants or dredge or fill material into a "water of the United States" (WOTUS) without a permit.

 Since 1972, determining which water bodies are waters of the United States has been the subject of federal agency regulations, guidance and numerous cases both at the U.S. Supreme Court and at the lower federal courts.

 Now, roughly half of the country is subject to one set of regulations while the other half must comply with different requirements.

 On Dec.
 11, 2018, the Trump administration proposed a new WOTUS definition to replace the controversial 2015 rule that went so far as to regulate man-made ditches and isolated ponds on private property.
 The proposed rule is more consistent with Congressional intent for the CWA and court opinions, and should be easier to implement because it bases jurisdiction on observable, surface water connections.
 Further, the proposed rule provides needed clarity by excluding "emphemeral features" that form only in response to rainfall.
 The comment period for the proposed rule closed on April 15, 2019.

 NAHB, state and local associations, and members worked extensively with the EPA and Corps of Engineers (Corps) during the comment period to provide feedback for the final rule.
 We will continue to monitor the administration's progress in finalizing the rule and keep members informed of important developments.